Foreword by the Director-General

 1.5 Reporting Obligations

-Under the central elements of the CDS, government agencies must specify and report against outcomes for the roles of policy adviser, regulator, provider, purchaser and employer.
-Consistent with the CDS, the Library’s Disability Framework is presented to permit ease of reporting on the three relevant roles that apply to the Library (i.e. provider, purchaser and employer).
+Under the central elements of the NDS, government agencies must specify and report against outcomes for the roles of policy adviser, regulator, provider, purchaser and employer.
+Consistent with the NDS, the Library’s Disability Framework is presented to permit ease of reporting on the three relevant roles that apply to the Library (i.e. provider, purchaser and employer).

 It is acknowledged that achievements against the employer role are required to be reported in the APSC State of the Service Report, whereas the provider and purchaser roles are required to be reported in the Library’s Annual Report.